-1. Leonardo was the illegitimate son of a respected notary/lawyer, Messer Piero Frosino di Antonio da Vinci, and a young peasant woman named Caterina di Meo Lippi, and spent his very early childhood
+1. Leonardo da Vinci was the illegitimate son of a respected notary/lawyer, Messer Piero Frosino di Antonio da Vinci, and a young peasant woman named Caterina di Meo Lippi, and spent his very early childhood

 with his mother in the town of Anchiano, Italy.
 When he was five years old, the future Renaissance icon went to live with his father in Vinci.

-2. Although he became one of the greatest artists in history, Leonardo had little formal training.
+3. Although he became one of the greatest artists in history, Leonardo had little formal training.
 He received some tutelage in his father's home in Latin and mathematics, and when he was 14, he became an apprentice in the studio of the prominent artist Verrocchio in Florence.
-During his seven years there, da Vinci would have gained knowledge about a number of crafts, including drafting, metallurgy, plaster casting and carpentry.
+During his seven years there, Leonardo da Vinci would have gained knowledge about a number of crafts, including drafting, metallurgy, plaster casting and carpentry.
 He also had exposure to drawing, painting and sculpting.

-4. The epitome of the Renaissance man, Leonardo da Vinci was an accomplished musician as well as a master painter.
+5. The epitome of the Renaissance man, Leonardo da Vinci was an accomplished musician as well as a master painter.
 He sang in addition to playing the lyre and the flute, frequently at gatherings of the nobility and at his patrons' palaces.
 His surviving manuscripts contain some of his musical compositions too.
 The artist customarily listened to music as he painted.
 According to his own writings, Leonardo considered music to be closely related to the visual arts, since it was similarly dependent upon one of the five senses, yet less enduring than a painting because the sound immediately fades away.

-7. Some of the Renaissance artist's lesser-known invention plans, all of which would later be put into general usage, include: an underwater breathing apparatus, a life preserver, a diving bell, a pile
+8. Some of the Renaissance artist's lesser-known invention plans, all of which would later be put into general usage, include: an underwater breathing apparatus, a life preserver, a diving bell, a pile

 9. As a painter, Leonardo naturally took a keen interest in the properties of light and illumination.
 However, unlike other artists, he turned his scientific mind to the task of dissecting these properties to better understand their inner workings.
 This signature method of inquiry led him to correctly postulate why the sky is blue, far ahead of such physicists as John Tyndall or Lord Rayleigh of the 19th century.
 In one of his numerous notebooks, da Vinci wrote that people perceive the sky to be blue due to the sun's illumination of minute particles of moisture in the atmosphere.

-9. Leonardo argued that, according to the Biblical timetable, there would not have been sufficient time for the movement of rivers and sea levels to create the geological formations of the earth's surface.
+10. Leonardo argued that, according to the Biblical timetable, there would not have been sufficient time for the movement of rivers and sea levels to create the geological formations of the earth's surface.
 He suggested that, based upon his own observations of the movement of water and the features of mountains, the age of Earth was far greater than implied in the Bible.
 He attributed the presence of sea fossils on mountainsides to receding sea levels rather than the great flood described in the Bible.